Tib3rius/AutoRecon/README.md

 > Being introduced to AutoRecon was a complete game changer for me while taking the OSCP and establishing my penetration testing methodology.
 AutoRecon is a multi-threaded reconnaissance tool that combines and automates popular enumeration tools to do most of the hard work for you.
 You can't get much better than that!
 After running AutoRecon on my OSCP exam hosts, I was given a treasure chest full of information that helped me to start on each host and pass on my first try.
 The best part of the tool is that it automatically launches further enumeration scans based on the initial port scans (e.g. run enum4linux if SMB is detected).
 The only bad part is that I did not use this tool sooner!
 Thanks Tib3rius.
 >
 >\- rufy (rooted 4/5 exam hosts)

+> AutoRecon allows a security researcher to iteratively scan hosts and identify potential attack vectors.
+Its true power comes in the form of performing scans in the background while the attacker is working on another host.
+I was able to start my scans and finish a specific host I was working on - and then return to find all relevant scans completed.
+I was then able to immediately begin trying to gain initial access instead of manually performing the active scanning process.
+I will continue to use AutoRecon in future penetration tests and CTFs, and highly recommend you do the same.
+>
+>\- waar (rooted 4.99/5 exam hosts)